Our LEGO Space: Building the Future: Book Review

 The illustrations in this book are all made out of LEGO.
 We loved the way this title was photographed so much that I wanted to make sure I mentioned it to you.
 The photos, done by Ian Greig and Chris Salt are clean and so well done that you feel that the LEGO Ships of the Federation must be able to fly.
 I was most impressed.

 Be sure to see the other LEGO books we feature as well.

 This post may contain affiliate links which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
-All opinions are my own and I never share something unless I think it is great for boys.!
+All opinions are my own and I share things I think are great for boys.!
 Thanks to No Starch Press for providing a review copy of this book and for the great photos to use in the post.
 All opinions expressed are my own–of course!

 The authors are Peter Reid, and Tim Goddard.
 You might recognize both of their names from their extensive LEGO work.